Published on 06-Jul-2020

 This consideration becomes particularly critical when inspecting materials with complex geometries, underlining its significance in ultrasonic examination work.

-Couplant, a specialized gel or liquid, is employed to enhance the transmission of ultrasonic waves between the transducer and the material.
+Couplant, a specialised gel or liquid, is employed to enhance the transmission of ultrasonic waves between the transducer and the material.

 Proper coupling application is a fundamental practice that ensures efficient contact and sound wave transmission in NDT ultrasonic testing and ultrasonic examination.